Welcome to Hedgehog Class.

 We will send story books home for you to share with your child.
 This is to encourage them to engage with stories, answering and asking questions about the characters, the events and the setting of the story.
 As you read to your child, point to the words so they become aware that words convey meaning.
 We will then progress to picture/photo books which will not have any words in them to begin with.
 The aim of these books is to develop children’s comprehension of a sequence of events told through pictures and to encourage children to speak in full sentences rather than a single word or phrase.
 When we have learned phonemes (sounds) and their corresponding grapheme (letter shape) we will send I spy type books and texts which encourage blending, directly linked to phonic ability.

 Please try to read with your children each evening for 10 minutes and record this in the yellow reading log.
-If we can see all the pages in the book have been read, we will change the book.
 We will ask you to read the story several times with your child to encourage them to use their comprehension skills to understand the story that they are reading rather than simply decoding the words with their sounds.